Meta-models for transfer learning in source localisation: Introduction: Multilevel models for meta-modelling

 \subsection{Related Work \& Contribution}

 To improve interpretability and ensure meaningful outputs from data-driven models, the inclusion of physical insight within machine learning methods is becoming increasingly popular, with overviews found in~\cite{karniadakis2021physics,willard2020integrating}.
 These approaches are often referred to as physics-informed machine learning, since they utilise both data and explanatory physics to improve modelling when compared to either approach independently.
 Some examples include physics-guided loss functions~\cite{daw2021physicsguided}, vector field constraints~\cite{wahlstrom2013modeling}, and the inclusion of governing differential equations~\cite{alvarez2009latent}.
+Given the complexity of the plate geometry in this work, the physics-based constraints are \textit{soft}, since any predictive functions can deviate from the suggested structure.
+To achieve this, a Bayesian approach is used, where the constraints are placed on a (hierarchical) prior distribution \cite{bda3}, which offers a natural trade-off between prior knowledge and data.
+While this trade-off is possible with a (weighted) physics-guided loss function, we favour a hierarchical statistical approach for uncertainty quantification and interpretability when multitask learning.

 \paragraph{Contribution} In the context of AE (time of arrival) mapping, previous work of (coauthors) \citet{jones2023constraining} considered how domain knowledge can be encoded in Gaussian Process (GP) models via boundary condition constraints, applied to the kernel function for a single experiment.
-Here, we extend the work to represent multiple experiments, allowing us to encode domain expertise at the \textit{systems level} and infer intertask relationships for a series of tests.
-Our key contribution is, therefore, the ability to encode physics-based knowledge \textit{between} tasks, as well as within tasks.
-Rather than a single experiment, the resultant model represents variations over an entire experimental campaign: this allows for simulation and (hyper) parameter prediction at previously unobserved experimental designs (in this case, sensor separation).
+Here, we extend the work to represent multiple experiments, allowing us to encode domain expertise at the \textit{systems level} and infer intertask relationships for a series of tests \footnote{In this work, we use the term \textit{systems level} to refer to the combined tasks, which allow parameters or functions to be learnt between multiple experiments; i.e. the inter-task functions.}.
+Our key contribution is the ability to encode physics-based knowledge \textit{between} tasks, as well as within tasks.
+Rather than a single experiment, the resultant model represents variations over collected tests in an experimental campaign: this allows for simulation and (hyper) parameter prediction at previously unobserved experimental designs (in this case, sensor separation).